-They can also be used for cost accounting.
-To use them in cost accounting, after you have defined the necessary Service Types, you define one or more Billing Plans to associate each Service Type with a cost.
-These Billing Plans can then be used to run billing reports and to define IPS Policies based on cost.
+Service Types Service Types are used to map each Call Label defined in the Spans' Dialing Plans to a class of service for cost accounting.
+After you have defined the necessary Service Types, you define one or more Billing Plans to associate each Service Type with a cost.
+These Billing Plans can then be used to run billing reports and define IPS Policies based on cost.
 Each label can be used in only a single Service Type, but a Service Type can be used in more than one Billing Plan.